ShroukElBassiouny/Ahadith-API/README.md

 ﻿# Ahadith API
 A NodeJS API with a remote database which is allowed users to get all Ahadith in two versions (Arabic / English) and deployed to render.com from 7 books:
 - Sunan Abu Dawud
-- "Sahih al Bukhari
+- Sahih al Bukhari
-- "Sunan Ibn Majah
+- Sunan Ibn Majah
-- "Muwatta Malik
+- Muwatta Malik
-- "Sahih Muslim
+- Sahih Muslim
-- "Sunan an Nasai
+- Sunan an Nasai
-- "Jami At Tirmidhi
+- Jami At Tirmidhi
 ## URL: https://ahadith-api.onrender.com
 ## Features:
 - (Arabic / English) version